Jeric1231/IT335_Test/README.md

 #Create a Database in MySQL Workbench
 name the database to creative_clarity

-Edit the password of MySQL configuration
+Edit the password of MySQL configuration in clarityspringboot/src/main/resources/application.properties

 # Clone this repository
 $ git clone https://github.com/Ban-Coca/CreativeClarity.git